A Long-Standing Priority of Investment in the Arts

 Our Featured Film Partner

-In partnership with TIFF, we also launched the new RBC Female Creator Initiative, a mentorship program aimed at increasing participation, skills, and networking opportunities for women behind and in front of the camera.
+In partnership with TIFF, we also launched the RBC Female Creator Initiative, a mentorship program aimed at increasing participation, skills, and networking opportunities for women working in the film industry.
+This initiative addresses the industry’s critical need for more diverse representation in front of and behind the camera.

 Our Featured Music Partner